The STOP Program has a series of Quality Improvement initiatives that address tobacco use and other comorbid issues.

 Combined Alcohol and Tobacco (CombAT)

 Tobacco use is significantly associated with cancer risk; people who smoke and drink alcohol above recommended low-risk guidelines are at greater risk of developing certain types of cancer, including mouth, throat and esophagus.
-The CombAT study aimed to test the effectiveness of a web-based clinical decision support system (CDSS) to enable primary health care providers in the Smoking Treatment for Ontario Patients (STOP) Program to address risky alcohol consumption among adult smokers making a quit attempt.
+The CombAT study aimed to test the effectiveness of a web-based clinical decision support system (CDSS) to enable primary health care providers in the Smoking Treatment for Ontario Patients (STOP) Program -funded by the Ontario Ministry of Health- to address risky alcohol consumption among adult smokers making a quit attempt.

 Update: this study has concluded.
 Here are some initial reports:

 - Minian N, Noormohamed A, Zawertailo L, Baliunas D, Giesbrecht N, Le Foll B, Rehm J, Samokhvalov A, Selby PL.
 A method for co-creation of an evidence-based patient workbook to address alcohol use when quitting smoking in primary care: a case study.
 Research Involvement and Engagement.
 2018;4(1):4

 - Minian N, Baliunas D, Zawertailo L, Noormohamed A, Giesbrecht N, Hendershot CS, Le Foll B, Rehm J, Samokhvalov A, Selby PL.
 Combining alcohol interventions with tobacco addictions treatment in primary care—the COMBAT study: a pragmatic cluster randomized trial.
 Implementation Science.
 2017;12(1):65